|

 Another advert in a music paper, Melody Maker I believe.
 Before the

-internet, the only way to seek out other musicians was the bulletin board
+internet, the only way to seek out other musicians was the bulletin

-pastime, though a limited option if you’ve no money.
+attractive pastime, though a limited option if you’ve no money.

 I’d become very disenchanted trying to find like-minded people.
 So many